amboltio/DM-i-AI-2022/robot-robbers/README.md

 ## Evaluation
 During the week of the competition, you will be able to validate your solution against a validation seed.
 The best score your model achieves on the validation seed will be displayed on the scoreboard.
 You'll have exactly 2 minutes to play the game for each attempt.

 Once you have developed your solution, you should submit it for evaluation.

-Notice that you can only submit once!!
+Notice that you can only submit once!
+We encourage you to validate your code and API before you submit your final model.
+You can find the documentation of your API where you can try out your model and verify the prediction. <br>
+The documentation is by default found at `0.0.0.0:4242/docs`, and then find the prediction endpoint for the use case.

 After evaluation, your final score will be provided.
 This score can be seen on the <a href="https://cases.dmiai.dk/">scoreboard</a> shortly after and cannot be changed.